joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/28/business/media/harpers-magazine-macarthur.html?searchResultPosition=3

 **U.S. Men Fail to Qualify for Olympic Soccer Tournament**\
-`Honduras dashes the Americans’ hopes of a trip to Tokyo, the latest in a string of qualifying frustrations for the U.S. men.`\
+`Honduras dashes the Americans’ hopes of a trip to Tokyo, the latest in a string of qualifying failures for U.S. Soccer.`\
 https://nytimes.com/2021/03/28/sports/soccer/us-honduras-olympic-qualifying.html?searchResultPosition=4

 **Getting to Yes: A Nursing Home’s Mission to Vaccinate Its Hesitant Staff**\